30 Thanksgiving Decorating Ideas You’ll Love

 If you’re setting up a separate table for desserts and drinks, keep the area festive.
 We love how this space utilizes an inspirational wooden sign, eclectic serveware and a patterned table runner to breathe life into an otherwise boring part of your holiday spread.

 Stick to a Color Scheme

 One of the easiest ways to decorate for Thanksgiving is with a color scheme.
 Pick a handful of colors that complement one another, and use them for table linens, serving pieces, artwork and more.
 Here, sage green, orange and beige create an elegant tablescape.

 Nature is beautiful, so why not show it off as part of your Thanksgiving decor?
-Just stick natural elements, like feathers, wheat stalks or berries in neutral frames, then display on a mantel or entry table.
+Just stick natural elements, like feathers, wheat stalks, seed pods, leaves or berries in neutral frames, then display on a mantel or entry table.

 Gather together sweet seasonal elements for a whimsical Thanksgiving table.
 Look how cute these tiny pumpkin salt and pepper shakers look in an itty-bitty wagon!
 And these little pilgrim napkin rings will make everyone smile.
 Playing with your food is allowed when these charming accents are involved.

 Pretty in Plaid

 Keep your Thanksgiving decor clean and classic, with a plaid table runner, matching napkins, and brown paper packages hiding favors for each guest.
 Scatter pine cones and nuts around white votive candles for an elegant centerpiece.